 The Best Crossword Puzzle App With No Ads (2026 Guide)

 Want a crossword app with no ads?
-Compare ad-free crossword apps for 2026, see which ones interrupt your solve, and learn how to play Grid Genius ad-free with Plus or Pro.
+Compare ad-free crossword apps for 2026, see which ones interrupt your solve, and learn how to play Grid Genius ad-free with Pro.

 If you searched for a crossword app with no ads, you have probably been burned by a full-screen ad dropping in right after you filled the last square.
 This guide is about getting rid of that, honestly.
 We compare the ad-free crossword apps for 2026, show which ones actually interrupt your solve, and explain exactly how Grid Genius handles ads so you know what you are signing up for.

 Here is the honest version up front.
-Grid Genius is ad-free on a paid plan (Plus or Pro), and its free tier is ad-supported.
+Grid Genius is ad-free on Pro, and its free tier is ad-supported.
 We are not going to pretend otherwise.
-What makes the paid plan worth it is not just the silence: you also unlock AI-generated puzzles on any topic, progressive AI hints, and a built-in maker.
-No ad-free competitor bundles those.
+What makes the paid plan worth it is not just the silence: Pro lifts the caps on AI-generated puzzles on any topic (every account gets 3 free to start and 1 more free each day, Pro is unlimited) and on AI hints, on top of a built-in maker that is free for everyone.
+No other app on this list bundles AI puzzles and a maker at all.

 Why ads ruin a crossword (and what ad-free actually means)